 If you have any concerns about a student who is in your class or has come to your office please fill out the following referral information and email to earlyalert@solano.edu.
-Although we would like to intervene before the Midterm Assessment Period, please feel free to use this form at any time during the academic semester.
-This form can also be used by students to refer a fellow student to the TAP Team.
+Please feel free to use this form at any time during the academic semester.

-This information is confidential and will only be used internally by the TAP Team to assist the specific student.
-Once a referral is made you will be contacted by the TAP Team with an appropriate update.
+This information is confidential and will only be used internally by the TAP/Early Alert Team to assist the specific student.
+Once a referral is made you will be contacted by the TAP/ Early Alert Team with an appropriate update.

-Your Information
+Faculty/Staff Information

-Faculty/Staff/Referrer's Name:
+Name: Phone:

-Course Title: se Title:Course CRN:
+Course Title: Course CRN:

-Campus Department (if applicable):
+Campus Department (if appli cable):

-Student Information Student Name:
+Student Information

+Name: I.D.:

-Student Phone: S tudent Email:
+Phone: Email:

-Please check appropriate area(s) of co oncern:
+Please check appropriate a rea(s) of concern:

-Attendance / consistent lateness Classroom behavior (participation, motivation, disruption)
+☐ Attendance/ consistent la teness $\square$ Classroom behavior (participation, motivation

-Late / missing assignments Study skills / time management / academic preparationissues
+☐ Late/ missing assignments disruption)

-Poor exam or quiz scores Food or housing insecurities
+☐ Poor exam or test scores Study skills/ time management/ academic preparation issues

-Known issues outside the classroom
+$\square$ Known issues outside the classroom $\square$ Food or housing insecurities

-Please provide any other information you feel is useful for the TAP Team:
+Please provide any other info ormation you feel is useful f or the TAP Team:

-Before submitting this referral form, please communicate with the student your intentions to refer to Early Alert.
+Before submitting this referr Early Alert notice. al form, please communicat e with the student your intentions of making an

-□ The student is aware of my referral to Early Alert
+$\Box$ The student is aware of r ny referral to Early Alert

-Receipt Confirmation: This will be an automated confirmation emailed to faculty that have referred a student to Early Alert notifying them that Early Alert has received their referral and will be contacting the student.
+Revised 1/16/2020